MF 234 : Finding a great editor for your book

 1) Detail oriented: A good editor is in many ways a project manager.
 You want someone who can direct, organize, set expectations, establish deadlines and goals.
 This is especially true if you’re co-writing a book.

-2) Hands-on: One of the most positive aspects of working with Megan was how involved she was in helping us get our book ready for publication.
-She didn’t just read the manuscript and send us notes.
-She established a color coding system, marking up our document with a variety of colors, gave us extensive notes, and scheduled weekly calls with us to debrief us and keep us on task.
+2) Hands-on: One of the most positive aspects of working with Megan was how involved she was in helping me get my book ready for publication.
+She didn’t just read the manuscript and send me notes.
+She established a color coding system, marking up the document with a variety of colors, and notes.
+She scheduled weekly calls to debrief us and keep us on task.
 I’ve spoken to a couple of authors who have hired and worked with expensive editors with big credentials on their resumes, and it surprises me how hands-off some of them are in the editing process.

 3) Line editing: One thing to keep in mind is that your book will probably need two types of editing.
 Line editing covers the technical aspects: grammar, structure, flow, and narrative.
 Megan is a natural wordsmith and based on my experience working with her in b-school, I knew she would be fantastic at line editing.
 Megan helped us cut down on the bloat, pointing out what worked and what didn’t; giving us pointers on how we could tell our story in a clearer, more succinct way.